leon-ai/blog.getleon.ai/content/blog/getting-rid-of-dust-1-0-0-beta-4/index.md

 However, since GitHub has launched [GitHub Actions](https://github.com/features/actions) I liked the idea of having the codebase close to the CI, so we don't need to get out of the GitHub ecosystem.

 Sometimes on CircleCI, Leon was having troubles since the Node.js 14+ upgrade from the Leon's CI Docker image.
-The same Docker image was finishing all the jobs perfectly on different machines but not in CircleCI ones.
+The same Docker image was finishing all the jobs perfectly on different machines but not on CircleCI ones.
 It was timing out or finishing with an error for the end-to-end modules tests.
 The error was related to the Node.js [child process](https://nodejs.org/api/child_process.html) that did not work.
 So my bet is it was sometimes running out of memory.

 Since I migrated to GitHub Actions, none of these happened.
 As Leon was using the Docker type on CircleCI, it looks like there is bit more hardware power on GitHub Actions.
 I did not try with the raw CircleCI Linux types as I wanted to use the [Leon's Docker image dedicated for its CI](https://hub.docker.com/r/leonai/ci/).